 Comedy Warehouse Holiday Special: This highly popular Comedy Warehouse Holiday Special has taken place at Disney's Hollywood Studios for the past two years, and will return once again in 2013!
-Anticipated dates for 2013 are December 21 through January 5, 2014.
-In 2012, the show moved to a larger venue, the Premiere Theater, and offered six 20-minute performances per day!
+Dates for 2013 are December 21 through January 5, 2014.
+The show takes place at Premiere Theater and offers six 20-minute performances per day and each one is different!
+Showtimes are 12:45 p.m., 1:45 p.m., 3 p.m., 5 p.m., 6 p.m. and 7 p.m.
+All showtimes will included as a tier-2 FastPass+ selection.
+Non-FastPass+ users may use the attractions standby line.
 The Comedy Warehouse Holiday Special presents the best of improvisational comedy as performers - including alumni from the former Comedy Warehouse on Pleasure Island - hilariously reinvent holiday classics based on suggestions they solicit from the audience, including holiday songs, stories, poems and movie scenarios.
 The Comedy Warehouse Holiday Special is included in regular Disney's Hollywood Studios park admission.
 This show is so popular it plays to a capacity house most performances.
 Arrive early if possible.

 The seasonal, It's a Wonderful Shop, sells Christmas decorations and is open for the holidays.